 Text in blue Italics is derived from the standards

-The following applies to optical fibre channel testing of cabling installations seeking performance conformance to AS/NZS 3080 and/or ISO/IEC 14763.3: 2014 using light source and power meter (LSPM) testing methods.
+The following applies to optical fibre channel testing of cabling installations seeking performance conformance to AS/NZS 11801.1 using AS/NZS 14763.3: 2017 light source and power meter (LSPM) testing methods.

 The test configuration reference planes of a channel contains the equipment cords at both ends and all the cable and components between the equipment cords, but not the connectors on the equipment cords that interface to the equipment.

-This Technical Note explains how to test an optical fibre channel using the Enhanced Channel Testing procedure to exclude the contribution of the two equipment cord end connectors and meet the requirements of AS/NZS ISO/IEC 14763.3 (1)
+This Technical Note explains how to test an optical fibre channel using the Enhanced Channel Testing procedure to exclude the contribution of the two equipment cord end connectors that connect to the terminal equipment and meet the requirements of AS/NZS 14763.3:2017.

 3. Bi-directional Testing of Channel